unixbhaskar/Linux_Infrastructure_Management/basic_understanding_of_infra/README.md

 Traditional DC environment is different then the "virtual Data Center" environment.
 Things are  different

 I have had been to physical data center and virtual data center too.
-Operating is an undertaking in both the places (yep! you guessed it right, my lack of bend of mind) ,but somehow I float by on both the environment without much hassle.
+Operating is an undertaking in both the places (yep!
+You guessed it right, my lack of bend of mind) ,but somehow I float by on both the environment without much hassle.

-In physical data center, you need to interact with iron boxes ,watch out for the cables, configure the rack console and check for the lights on the servers front and back and take some decision based out of that!!.
+In physical data center, you need to interact with iron boxes , watch out for the cables, configure the rack console and check for the lights on the servers front and back and take some decision based out of that!!.

 While in the virtual data center, you are not so fortunate about seeing those, but the software make it simulated for those missing part, sometime it missed and sometime it hits ,depend on how the software configured and which software it is (there are plethora of that kind of software available in the market, open and closed both).